mparkms/nodecg-for-smash/Readme.md

 ## How to use

 ### Everything pre-packaged (Windows only)
-1. Download the pre-packaged zip file below and extract.
+1. Download the pre-packaged zip file in releases and extract.
 2. In command prompt/terminal, navigate to the `/nodecg` directory in the folder you extracted it to.
   * In Windows, you can shift+right click in the explorer window you have the directory open in and click 'Open command window here'.
 3. In command prompt/terminal, type in `node.exe index.js` and hit enter.